copypasting-warrior/copypasting-warrior/README.md

 i specialize in c++/java and react.
 I have worked on many projects such as:
  Suraksha Sanchay as a frontend developer.
- BrowCipe a recipe browser application made with java,JDBMS and JFRAME.
+ RMS a recipe browser application made with java,JDBMS and JFRAME.